gregcompton/AtmosphereMonitor/README.md

 |  DI11 | SDA  |
 | 3.3V  | 3.3V  |
 | GND  | GND  |

+If you want to run this on battery power, I'll leave it to you to figure out how to splice in 3V power from the battery

 *ToDo: create fritz and add it here*